 Now, clearly that’s hard to do when there’s a film of water between you and the tarmac below.
 But that didn’t particularly faze this Mini.
 The 225/45 R18 tyres may not help the ride, but they do certainly enable the Countryman to snatch a pretty firm hold on the track surface – even in the rain.

 The key in the wet is to be as smooth as possible.
 And, despite that, there was a bit of understeer, but nothing that couldn’t be controlled by a tap of the left foot on the brakes.
-The steering is just as communicative as its smaller sibling, and the power just as immediate.
+The steering is just as communicative as its smaller sibling, and the power is just as immediate.
 The four-wheel drive was put to good use when powering out of corners, as a result of which the Countryman instilled a lot of confidence on this dreary evening.
 And, pretty soon, it seemed as though we might actually get quite close to the target – which, low and behold, we did.
 We ended up with a 2:42.2, which is just a couple of seconds off the Cooper S in the dry – and that’s pretty spectacular if you ask me.
 That said, and while the Countryman is fun to drive, I would still have the Cooper S any day of the week.
-The intimacy and involvement provided by it is missing is pretty much any other machine on four wheels this side of a proper sports car.
+The intimacy and involvement provided by it are missing in pretty much any other machine on four wheels this side of a proper sports car.

 But that crucial Mini character is very much retained in the Countryman.
 And while there’s no denying that it is very expensive, it is at least reasonably practical.
 Plus, it also has the effect of converting its occupants into mini celebrities, courtesy of its novelty value on the road.
 And fame extracts a price – that’s just the way of the world!

-• Mini Cooper S Countryman
+- Mini Cooper S Countryman

 Engine: 1,598cc / 4 cylinders / 16 valves /twin-scroll turbo